YouqinS/BCW-BE-task/public/doc/extend.md

 Twitter provides a snippet specification that serves a similar purpose to Open Graph.
 In fact, Twitter will use Open Graph when Cards is not available.
-Note that, as of this writing, Twitter requires that app developers activate Cards on a per-domain basis.
+Note that, as of this writing, Twitter requires that appOld developers activate Cards on a per-domain basis.
 You can read more about the various snippet formats and application process in the [official Twitter Cards documentation](https://dev.twitter.com/docs/cards).